vinodsr/node-red-contrib-tuya-smart-device/README.md

 <ol> <li> User reference configuration: 20+ `node-red-contrib-tuya-smart-device` in the same flow, some devices unconnected, some devices PUSHing data, some devices POLLed (REFRESH/GET) every 5 sec: CPU load and bandwidth must be minimized!
 <li> Consequential guidelines, from the "node-red-contrib-tuya-smart-device user" point of view:
 <ol type='a'> <li> Functional implementation: as described by the following 'expected behavior' notes.
-<li> Test and ERROR management.
-3 levels ERROR, WARNING, TRACE
+<li> debug management: ERROR, WARNING, TRACE behavior:
-<li> ERROR level, sent via STATE msg (optional also on `debug pad`), only in case of UNRECOVERABLE ERROR, a misuse that MUST be correct in the desig phase.
+<ul><li> ERROR level, sent via STATE msg (optional also on `debug pad`), only in case of UNRECOVERABLE ERROR, a misuse that MUST be correct in the design phase.
 	In production the node MUST run without ERROR msg.
 <li> WARNING: Logs messages to console: minimal, to reduce the CPU load.
 Only basic INFO and RECOVERABLE misuse WARNINGs, the default is Silent Ignore.
-So the log can be of help in fine tuning the apps, ad small in production.
+So the log can be of help in fine tuning the apps, ad still small in production.
 Uses `node.log("..")`.
 Anonymized.
 <li> TRACE (debug), for the node debug, at any function entry, with params, using the 'debug' module.
 <li> note: tuyaAPI errors are filtered and processed as ERROR, WARNING, or ignored.
 In any case the tuyAPI errors are sent to TRACE unmodified.
- </ol></ol>
+</ul></ol></ol>

 **TEST flow** used:
 ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/ScreenShot_20210609163905.png?raw=true)